python/typed_ast/README.md

 [![Chat at https://gitter.im/python/typed_ast](https://badges.gitter.im/python/typed_ast.svg)](https://gitter.im/python/typed_ast)

 `typed_ast` is a Python 3 package that provides a Python 2.7 and Python 3 parser similar to the standard `ast` library.
-Unlike `ast`, the parsers in `typed_ast` include [PEP 484](https://www.python.org/dev/peps/pep-0484/) type comments and are independent of the version of Python under which they are run.
+Unlike `ast` up to Python 3.7, the parsers in `typed_ast` include [PEP 484](https://www.python.org/dev/peps/pep-0484/) type comments and are independent of the version of Python under which they are run.
-The `typed_ast` parsers produce the standard Python AST (plus type comments), and are both fast and correct, as they are based on the CPython 2.7 and 3.7 parsers.  `typed_ast` runs on CPython 3.6-3.10 on Linux, OS X and Windows.
+The `typed_ast` parsers produce the standard Python AST (plus type comments), and are both fast and correct, as they are based on the CPython 2.7 and 3.7 parsers.  `typed_ast` runs on CPython 3.6-3.10 on Linux, OS X and Windows, although starting with Python 3.8, we recommend to use the native `ast` parser (see below).

 ## Development Philosophy